kurtosis-tech/kurtosis/core/README.md

 # Install

 Clone this repository and cd into it.
-Run `go install`.
-This will build the main binary and put it on your path.
+Run `cd ava_initalizer; go build`.
+This will build the main binary and leave it in the ava_initializer folder.

 # Usage

-Run `kurtosis -help` or `kurtosis -h` to see command line usage.
+Run `./ava_initalizer -help` or `./ava_initalizer -h` to see command line usage.
-Example: `kurtosis -gecko-image-name gecko-f290f73`
+Example: `./ava_initalizer -gecko-image-name gecko-f290f73`

 # Architecture